NurZorlu/NurZorlu/README.md

 # Hi!
 I'm Nur 👋 👩‍💻
 ## Self-Taught Frontend Developer
 <img align="right" alt="Coding" width="400" src="https://github.com/NurZorlu/NurZorlu/blob/main/Work_from_home-removebg-preview.png">
  My interest in IT began when I interviewed a software engineer from Kyrgyzstan.
-Introduction to programming was through the app, and I've had to overcome all of my preconceived notions about IT.
-Every day I learn from my mistakes and strive to improve my abilities.
+Introduction to programming was through the app, and I've had to overcome all of my preconceived notions about IT 😊.
+Every day I learn from my mistakes and strive to improve my abilities 💪.